-What to expect in the first few months after invisalign?
+What to expect in the first few months after Invisalign?

 How long do retainers last?

 Fixed retainers generally last quite well but as we all know nothing lasts forever.
 You have to be a little bit careful with it and things that might break it.
 If you need a new one, it’s quite simple to do.
-Your dentist will just remove the old wire and the cements and will replace it with a new one.
+Your dentist will just remove the old wire and the cement and will replace it with a new one.
 Just make sure you are in touch with your dentist in order to prevent the risk of your teeth moving back again.

-Retainer won’t last forever, they will pick up staining.
+Retainers won’t last forever, they will pick up staining.
 If you grind your teeth, they’ll wear down.
 So every few years, they’ll also need replacing.

-After 12 months wearing invisalign
+After 12 months of wearing Invisalign

 When the jawbone starts to regain the bone tissue, the movement of your teeth won’t be so drastic.
-However, as you get older, your teeth may tend to come forward and inward but these changes takes time to happen.
+However, as you get older, your teeth may tend to come forward and inward but these changes take time to happen.

 In case you have lost your retainers

 If you have lost your retainers, don’t panic!
 Call in the office and quickly schedule an appointment.
 You will get a new retainer no matter what was your reason for losing it.
-As the dentist knows the importance of wearing retainer throughout the treatment plan or else you will lose the progress with the orthodontic treatment.
+As the dentist knows the importance of wearing a retainer throughout the treatment plan or else you will lose the progress with the orthodontic treatment.
 An impression is made to give you the new retainer as per the condition of your teeth.